 On this page:

 You can correlate page and Ajax requests with business transactions.
-In actuality, the correlation is made between instances of page/Ajax requests (browser snapshots) and instances of business transactions (transaction snapshots).
+In actuality, the correlation is made between browser snapshots (instances of page and Ajax requests) and transaction snapshots (instances of business transactions).

 The correlation enables you to map end-user requests with an underlying backend application.
 Business-transaction correlation is disabled by default.

 By correlating business transactions with browser snapshots, you can identify potential issues with the backend application that are causing bad user experiences.
 For example, you might find that server errors or a database query is causing a slow user experience.

 To correlate business transactions, the following requirements must be met: